Are you looking for the best swaddle blankets for your baby? Comforting a newborn baby can be daunting for new parents.

 Down by Sides

 Babies in this position tend to settle easier and for longer as you prevent their startle reflex.
-Usually babies which don’t like this position will struggle to break free from the swaddle.
+Usually, babies who don’t like this position will struggle to break free from the swaddle.
 Newborns tend to like this position better but will soon begin to want movement as they grow.

 Cotton – Well known for being used for baby items as it’s soft, durable and breathable.
 The biggest drawback of cotton it that it can stain quite easily.

 Bamboo – A natural fabric similar to cotton.
 Bamboo is breathable, soft and antibacterial without being bulky.
-Has a tendency to shrink quicker after a wash.
+Tends to shrink quicker after a wash.

 Swaddle Blanket Comparison Guide

-If you have a few swaddles to choose between it’s best to compare the features.
-Those which score highly in areas important to you will be the best swaddle blanket for you and your baby.
+If you have a few swaddles to choose between, it’s best to compare the features.
+The blankets which score highly in areas important to you will be the best swaddle blanket for you and your baby.
 Use this list to compare how well each blanket performs.

 Ease of use

 Consider how easy the swaddle blanket will be to use.
-If you want convenience then opt for a swaddle wrap.
-If you are comfortable with the swaddle technique then you can choose from either type.
-Other considerations are how easy it is to use with a crying baby and access to diapers when baby is asleep.
+If you want convenience, then opt for a swaddle wrap.
+If you are comfortable with the swaddle technique, then you can choose from either type.
+Other considerations are how easy it is to use with a crying baby and access to diapers when your baby is asleep.

 You’ll be using a swaddle blanket quite often during those first few weeks.
 It has to withstand daily use and cleaning.
 Consider how easy and quick it can be cleaned and dried.

-The swaddle blanket need to be comfortable for baby to use otherwise they won’t settle in it.
-Baby’s arm position will play a big part in this as they will have a preference from them being up of down.
+The swaddle blanket needs to be comfortable for baby to use; otherwise, they won’t settle in it.
+Baby’s arm position will play a big part in this as they will have a preference from them being up or down.
 You also don’t want the swaddle to be too loose or too tight for baby, but a snug fit.

-A safe sleep space is vital for baby’s safety.
-Blankets are a source of harm if used incorrect.
-A swaddle should allow baby to keep at comfortable temperature.
+A safe sleep space is vital for your baby’s safety.
+Blankets are a source of harm if misused.
+A swaddle should allow your baby to keep at a comfortable temperature.
 Baby should not be able to wriggle underneath any access fabric as they sleep.